snlab/Maple-release/doc/tracehistory.md

 ```

+#### All History of Trace Tree

 GET http://localhost:8181/restconf/operational/maple-tracetree-history:tracetreehistory/

-It can get all historic records, it is not recommended if you do a polling operation.
+> It can get all historic records, it is not recommended if you do a polling operation.